Introduction

 Before turning to these characters in turn, it is worth clarifying what MacIntyre means by a character.
 Characters are not social roles as such, nor psychological types.
 They are culturally recognisable moral figures who embody a society’s implicit understanding of rationality, authority, and value.
 As MacIntyre puts it, characters ‘are the masks worn by moral philosophies’ (2004, p.
 28).
 To describe a culture’s dominant characters is therefore to diagnose its moral condition.

-Victorian England, for instance, was partly defined by figures such as the public school headmaster, the explorer, and the engineer – characters through which particular standards of judgement and authority were publicly modelled and socially endorsed.
-Similarly, the characters he identifies in After Virtue – the rich aesthete, the therapist, and the manager – embody the moral assumptions, priorities, and expectations of our own age.
+Victorian England, for instance, was partly defined by figures such as the public school headmaster, the explorer, and the engineer: characters through which particular standards of judgement and authority were publicly modelled and socially endorsed.
+Similarly, the characters MacIntyre identifies in After Virtue – the Rich Aesthete, the Therapist, and the Manager – embody the moral assumptions, priorities, and expectations of our own age.
 In each case, characters make visible what a society takes to be rational, authoritative, and worth endorsing.

 The aesthetic logic in university learning

 This is an aesthetic conception of learning: ‘What do I get out of it personally?’ rather than ‘What does this practice require of me?’
 In many contemporary university settings, this outlook is tacitly accommodated.
-Degree programmes are framed as lifestyle choices; modules are selected on the basis of interest or enjoyment alone; lectures are expected to be engaging but not overly demanding; and higher education is treated as a vehicle for personal expression and validation.
-In such contexts, boredom is interpreted not as a difficulty to be worked through, but as evidence of pedagogic or institutional failure.
-The continual solicitation of student feedback, though often well intentioned, can allow measures of satisfaction to substitute for judgements about educational goods, thereby entrenching a consumer model of learning at the expense of intellectual formation.
+Degree programmes may be marketed as lifestyle choices, and higher education increasingly presented as a vehicle for self-expression, personal development, or validation rather than intellectual formation.

 The therapeutic logic and the redefinition of education